cpowell720/thenewsprint.co/_posts/2014-03-20-some-initial-thoughts-on-checkmark-2.markdown

 ---
 layout: post
-title: "◎ Some Initial Thoughts on Checkmark 2"
+title: "Some Initial Thoughts on Checkmark 2"
 date: '2014-03-20 01:06:26'
 ---